 ISA offers course level recommendations for the courses offered by the University of Cape Town (UCT).
 Please note that the course level recommendations are based on unique course codes provided by the UCT.
 Courses offered at the UCT are coded according to the area of study, the level of the course contents (which is related to the year of studies), and the semester in which the course is offered.
 The first 3 letters of the code indicate the area of study, the first number in the following 4 digit numeral indicates the year of studies, and the final letter (F, S or W) indicates the semester in which the course is offered (F = First=Spring, S = Second=Fall, W = Whole year).
 Courses taken in the 1st and 2nd year of studies are recommended as lower division, while courses taken in the 3rd and 4th year of studies are recommended as upper division and may have certain prerequisite requirements.
-These ISA recommendations are intended to facilitate the determination of course equivalencies by advisers and credential evaluators at participants' U.S. home institutions.If you have questions about course codes at UCT, contact: Brittany Allen, Site Specialist for South Africa programs at ISA.
+These ISA recommendations are intended to facilitate the determination of course equivalencies by advisers and credential evaluators at participants' U.S. home institutions.If you have questions about course codes at UCT, contact the Cape Town Site Specialist.

 - Sample Courses and Syllabi

 The courses listed below are only a sampling of courses available.
 As such, certain courses listed below may not be available during every semester.
 Please click the "Complete University Course Catalog Listing" link for full Course Handbooks.
 Requests for syllabi can be made to the Site Specialist.

 Duly Performed/Duly Performed Refusal